-How do you know if you need to hire a General Counsel?
+How to hire a General Counsel

-As the business scales, so does the work these employees need to do, and it becomes apparent that the business needs to hire a legal professional to handle incoming legal requests, alongside building legal infrastructure that will protect the business against risk.
+As the business scales, so does the work these employees do and the risks the business has to take.
+At this stage it may become apparent that the business needs to hire a legal professional to handle incoming legal requests, alongside building legal infrastructure that will protect it against risk as it grows.Other points that indicate the need for in-house resource include:

-- Complexity of legal work - if your business operates in a high regulated industry, like finance or healthcare, you may consider hiring an in-house lawyer sooner rather than later, to handle regulatory and compliance work
+• Complexity of legal work.
+If your business operates in a high-regulated industry, like finance or healthcare, you may consider hiring an in-house lawyer sooner rather than later, to handle regulatory and compliance work.

 Is a General Counsel the right role for your team?